 September 25, 2006

-Cedarville, OhioCedarville University freshman engineering students will showcase their design skills on Cedar Lake in the 13th annual Elmer W. Engstrom Department of Engineering`s Cardboard Canoe Race on Friday, Oct.
-7.
+Cedarville, Ohio-Cedarville University freshman engineering students will showcase their design skills on Cedar Lake in the 14th annual Cardboard Canoe Race on Friday, Oct.
+6.

-More than 20 teams of Cedarville students will have designed and built canoes entirely from coated cardboard (the same cardboard used in canned soda packaging) and packaging tape.
-Beginning at 3 p.m., each boat will be launched from the east end of Cedar Lake and paddled by two of its designers in a race to cross the lake in the shortest time.
-Entrants may ask any non-engineering student, faculty, staff to act as "baggage" to make the race more challenging.
+Up to 25 teams of Cedarville students will have designed and built canoes entirely from coated cardboard (the same cardboard used in canned soda packaging) and packaging tape.
+Beginning at 3 p.m., each boat will be launched from the north end of Cedar Lake and paddled by two of its designers in a race to cross the lake in the shortest time.
+Entrants may ask any non-engineering student, faculty, or staff to act as “baggage” to make the race more challenging.

 An additional phase of the contest encourages non-engineering students to compete as representatives of their respective departments.
 The departments race for the Cedarville Cup, a traveling trophy.
-Last year the department of science and mathematics captured the honor.
+Last year the department of music and art captured the honor.

 All teams that successfully cross the lake are eligible to square off in a closing demolition derby.
 The last team with a canoe afloat is then declared “Kings/Queens of the Lake.”

 The crowd-pleasing tradition is free and open to the public.
 For more information, contact the University public relations office at 937-766-4159.